openvinotoolkit/openvino_tensorflow/README.md

 For the installation process, go to [BUILD.md](docs/BUILD.md).

-## Usage
+## Get started

 Once you've installed **OpenVINO™ integration with TensorFlow**, you can use TensorFlow to run inference using a trained model.

-To do so, run 'python3' in the command line.
+To do so, run ''python3'' in the command line.
 When you start the interactive prompt, enter the command below to import **OpenVINO™ integration with TensorFlow**.

     import openvino_tensorflow